 Over the last 25 years, IT and ET services have moved from the mindset of being an add-on or luxury to a "utility mindset."
 A utility mindset in that IT and ET services are now essential services like water, electricity, and heating.
 The daily societal use of technology has reinforced this expectation of 99.9999% uptime and 24/7 access to network resources through the use of mobile computing devices.
 Schools are closed when utility services such as water and electricity are not working and sadly to say, whether it is good or bad, school's daily administrative and management functions come to a grinding halt when IT and ET services are no longer available.

 2. Be Proactive Instead of Reactive

 What these lessons have taught me over the years are the following:

-So the first step in creating a world of predictable chaos is clearly identifying your "sphere of influence."
+Education technology is a world of predictable chaos.
+You need to clearly identifying your "sphere of influence."
 Everyone throughout the organization needs to know "what to expect."
 That is what to expect in terms of organizational and educational goal alignment, IT-ET services, and end-user practice expectations.
 The collaborative development of an IT-ETSM (IT-ET Service Management) framework clearly identifies the expectations for all IT and ET services throughout the organization.
 As an IT-ET leader, you can only worry about what you can control.
 Stress is only a by-product of choosing not to be aware of what the expectations are for quality of IT-ET support services.